8 Things to Do in Jervis Bay on a Trip From Sydney

 Go on a Whale Watching Tour

-This is a must-do thing in Jervis Bay, which is one of the best places for whale watching on the South East Coast of Australia.
+This is a must-do thing in Jervis Bay, one of the best places for whale watching on Australia’s South East Coast.
 Tours depart from Huskisson daily through two boat tour operators.
 I went on a trip, and despite the wind and rough sea conditions, we spotted a whale with her calf.
 It was thrilling to get up close with this giant and graceful marine creature.

 I still get goosebumps when thinking about it.
 I would plan a whale watching tour soon after arriving in Jervis Bay.
 Seek advice with the local tour operators and find out which days are better for going out on the sea and spotting whales.

-There are many activities in Huskisson with regards to the whales too: the Jervis Bay Whale festivals and also a marine mammals research a collective of researchers and volunteers, who are managing various educational projects about the humpback whales in Jervis Bay.
+There are many activities in Huskisson regarding the whales: the Jervis Bay Whale festivals and marine mammals research.
+A collective of researchers and volunteers managing various educational projects about the humpback whales in Jervis Bay.